Standard Deviation Calculator

 How to interpret the standard deviation?

-As already shown in the example above, a lower standard deviation means lower dispersion in a data set - the data is more clustered around the mean.
+As already shown in the example above, a lower standard deviation means lower dispersion in a data set - the numbers are more clustered around the mean.
 This quality means that standard deviation measures and estimates can be used to denote the precision of measuring tools, instruments, or procedures in physics, medicine, biology, physiology, chemistry, and so on.
-It can be thought of as a measurement of uncertainty - expected, known or accepted, depending on context.
+It can be thought of as a measurement of uncertainty in the data - expected, known or accepted, depending on context.

 In many situations you will be presented by a statistical cut-off point in standard deviations.
 These can be equated to percentiles - what percentage of cases lie x standards deviations from the expected value.
 Here are some key levels and percentile cut-offs: